Milano - Spring 2025

 Understanding Color Metamerism: Types and Their Impact on the Perception of Color

 Metamerism is a fascinating phenomenon in color science where two objects appear to match in color under certain conditions but reveal their differences when those conditions change.
 Understanding the various types of metamerism is crucial for anyone working with color, whether in design, manufacturing, or scientific research, because it helps explain why colors that seem identical in one context may look completely different in another.
 In this post, I’ll guide you through the different types of metamerism, highlighting what causes each one and why they matter in real-world applications.
 By the end, you’ll have a basic understanding of how lighting, viewing angle, observer differences, and even technology can all influence the way we perceive color matches.
+To help visualize these concepts, I collaborated with ChatGPT to generate a series of custom illustrations that demonstrate each type of metamerism in a clear and engaging way.

 Illuminant Metamerism: